qrkourier/qrkourier.github.io/content/articles/family/IrisJeanMemoir.md

 ## The War Years

 World War II changed everything.
 I was ten when Pearl Harbor was bombed.
 Suddenly, there were shortages of sugar, shoes, and gasoline.
 My father worked away from home for weeks at a time, painting oil tanks in Savannah and other coastal cities.

+My Dad actually "invented" a device for that work.
+The huge oil tanks had floating tops that moved up and down with the oil level to prevent fumes from gathering.
+Dad created a rig that allowed a painter to move horizontally around the tank, then lower the board and go around again.
+It was dangerous work—a spark could cause an explosion—but he was proud of his solution.

 My sister worked as a nurse's aide and later in a doctor's office.
+Toward the end of the war, we learned that German prisoners of war were being kept in camps in the US and sometimes "loaned" to farmers.
+My sister eventually met and married Harry May, who was one of the Army guards watching over these German POWs on a local dairy farm.

 I remember the polio epidemic one summer.
 Schools closed early, and children were confined to their yards.
 I couldn't go to the library or the movies.
 It was a lonely time.

+That was also the summer of my orthodontic ordeal.
+My teeth had grown in crooked—my "eye teeth" stuck out like tusks.
+My parents, despite the cost, sent me to one of the few orthodontists in Charlotte.
+The treatment took eight years.
+At one point, after four years of little progress, the doctor convinced my Dad (who distrusted doctors after what happened to his sisters) to let him pull four teeth.
+Finally, the braces came off.
+I walked home that day weeping with joy, smiling at everyone I passed, grateful to look "normal" at last.

 ## Growing Up